smalls0098/gobley/README.md

 The bindings generator (the "bindgen") is the program that generates Kotlin source codes connecting your Kotlin code to your Rust code.
-In most cases, [the UniFFI Gradle plugin](#the-uniffi-plugin) handles the bindings generation, so you don't have to know the every detail of the bindgen.
+In most cases, [the UniFFI Gradle plugin](#the-uniffi-plugin) handles the bindings generation, so you don't have to know all the details of the bindgen.
 Still, you can directly use this bindgen if you have more complicated build system.

 The minimum Rust version required to install `uniffi_bindgen_kotlin_multiplatform` is `1.72`.
 Newer Rust versions should